-Enduring Benefits after MDMA-assisted Psychotherapy for PTSD Treatments
+Enduring Benefits after MDMA-Assisted Psychotherapy for PTSD Treatments

 Enduring benefits after MDMA-assisted psychotherapy for PTSD have been proven.
 What are they and how can people with PTSD benefit?

-Featured Image: Enduring Benefits after MDMA-assisted Psychotherapy for PTSD Treatments
+Featured Image: Enduring Benefits after MDMA-Assisted Psychotherapy for PTSD Treatments

 Author: Allison Feduccia, PhD